What Can Spoil Friendship?

 In friendship, it can be essential to distinguish between empathy and sympathy.
 Empathy is the ability to understand and identify with someone else's situation.
 Sympathy is feeling sorry for someone or wishing they had a different situation.
 While you may not know every detail of your friend's life or how a particular situation may affect them, try to put yourself in their shoes and be part of their support system.

 A friendship that lacks empathy can quickly become a toxic friendship.
-Toxic friendships have no balance between individuals, allow negative criticism of one another's choices, and could cause individuals to feel they are walking on eggshells when they are together.
+Toxic friendships have no balance between individuals, allow negative criticism of one another's choices, and could cause individuals to perceive that they are walking on eggshells when they are together.

-It may be difficult to point out a toxic friendship.
+It may be difficult to identify a toxic friendship.
 If you engage in behaviors like rudely joking about your friend's clothing or relationships, expressing envy, attempting to reduce their joy, or frequently disapproving of their personal or professional choices, you might be laying the foundation for a toxic relationship.

 Voicing controversial ideas often

-It can be possible to have a friendship with someone with whom you have little in common regarding cultural upbringing, religious beliefs, or socioeconomic status.
-The one time you may struggle to maintain a polar-opposite friendship is when moral values come into play.
+It might be possible to have a friendship with someone with whom you have little in common regarding cultural upbringing, religious beliefs, or socioeconomic status.
+You may also struggle to maintain a polar-opposite friendship is when moral values come into play.

 Lacking appreciation or balance